 Travel ban: Who does Trump's executive order block from entering the US?

+The U.S. is expected to reach its limit on the number of refugees allowed in the country by this evening.

-President Donald Trump’s refugee ban is expected to go into effect around July 12 — later than the State Department originally predicted.
+And with that cap reached, President Donald Trump’s refugee ban will go into effect – later than the State Department originally predicted.

 The Supreme Court in June partially restored Trump’s executive order — widely seen as a Muslim ban — and the administration set new criteria for visa applicants and refugees.
 The updated rules for refugee admissions are to be implemented once a 50,000-person cap on is reached.

-The State Department originally predicted the cap would be reached by July 6, but the number of admitted refugees since October is still under 50,000, according to U.S. News.
+The State Department originally predicted the cap would be reached by July 6, but the number of admitted refugees since October was still under 50,000.
 Therefore, the State Department now predicts the new rules will be implemented around July 12.

 “At the time … we estimated that the number would be reached within a few weeks, so there was never a particular date that was set out,” State Department spokeswoman Heather Nauert said.